xxyzzzq/quex/doc/source/quex-syntax/patterns/re-context-free.rst

    tokens such as ``=>``.
 Also, it cannot be backslash-ed.

    The backslash also does not suppress newline.
 A pattern must be completely specified in a single line.
+The ``define`` section may be used to break down patterns into smaller ones and combine them by expansion.

 *Operations*

 Let ``R`` and ``S`` be regular expressions, i.e. a chain of characters specified in the way mentioned above, or a regular expression as a result from the operations below.
-Much of the syntax is directly based on POSIX extended regular expressions \cite{}.
+Much of the syntax is directly based on POSIX extended regular expressions.

 .. describe:: R*